BunmiOlakanmi/Pymaceuticals/README.md

 <img width="460" alt="Screen Shot 2021-04-05 at 6 31 44 AM" src="https://user-images.githubusercontent.com/71471355/113508895-cb224180-950f-11eb-97b1-cd018e582970.png">

 #### Instruction
+1. To run this code, ensure that all the above libraries are installed in your environment.
+2. Pull all the file and data from this GitHub repository.
+3. To see the visualization and analyses, run the pymaceuticals_starter.ipynb file in Jupyter notebook.

-* The notebook contains three observations or inferences that can be made from the data.
+4. The pymaceuticals_starter.ipynb notebook contains three observations or inferences that can be made from the data.

-* My plots include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.
+#### File Description
+1. Images folder contains the laboratory image used in the read me file.
+2. Pymaceuticals folder contains the pymaceuticals_starter.ipynb file and data folder.
+3.  pymaceuticals_starter.ipynb file is a Jupyter notebook file containing the python codes that anslyse the data.
+4. Data folder contains mouse_metadata.csv and Study_results.csv files that are analysed in this project.